 Prior to her work as a consumer advocate, Givens was a librarian specializing in library network development and resource sharing.
 Givens has a master’s degree in Communications Management from the University of Southern California Annenberg School for Communication, and a master’s degree in Library and Information Services from the University of Denver.
 She is a member of the International Association of Privacy Professionals.

-Legal 500 US recognized Ms. Lyon as a “rising star” in the area of privacy and data protection and recommended her for cyber law, and she received The Burton Award for Distinguished Legal Writing.
-She frequently writes and speaks on the topics of global data protection laws, workplace privacy issues, and data security laws.
-She is a co-editor of Global Employee Privacy and Data Security Law (BNA Books) and a member of the editorial board of the World Data Protection Report.
+Legal500 US has recognized Chris as a “rising star” in the area of privacy and data protection, and she has received The Burton Award for Distinguished Legal Writing.
+She frequently writes and speaks on U.S. and global data protection laws, particularly on technology-related privacy issues.

 Dominique Shelton is a litigation partner in Alston & Bird's Los Angeles office.
 She focuses her practice on complex commercial litigation, with particular attention to intellectual property and privacy litigation, as well as unfair competition and antitrust matters.
 Dominique also provides strategic compliance counseling in digital marketing and data privacy on cutting edge issues, such as mobile privacy, Big Data, Do Not Track and behavioral advertising, among others.
 In 2012, she was named Intellectual Property Lawyer of the Year by the Century City Bar Association.